memseer/docs.memseer.com/index.md

 ## Memseer keeps track so you don't have to

-Memseer is simple and powerful organizational tool, similar to a logger or a household binder, but more capable.
-You can create items, populate it with events and associate with actions.
+Memseer is simple and powerful organizational tool, similar to a logbook or a household binder, but more capable.
+You can create items, populate them with events and associate with actions.
 Check out [the story](docs/about/the_story.md) behind Memseer and [use cases](docs/use%20cases/use_cases.md).

 Once you set it up, you will be able to track everything at a glance: what needs your attention, what's coming up and traverse events back in history.
 So, you don't need to remember all the small but important details.